LexRiver/dome/README.md

 }
 ```

-for not to save reference to main div `rootElement` can be used
+Special property `this.rootElement` can be used for reference to main element.

 ```tsx
 export class MyComponent extends DomeComponent<Attrs>{